-The ATHENA Award was first presented in 1982 in Lansing, Michigan and has grown to include presentations to more than 5,000 individuals in hundreds of cities in the United States as well as in Canada, China, Russia and the United Kingdom.
+The ATHENA Award was first presented in 1982 in Lansing, Michigan, and has grown to include presentations to more than 5,000 individuals in hundreds of cities in the United States as well as in Canada, China, Russia, and the United Kingdom.
 The award takes the form of a hand-cast bronze sculpture symbolizing the strength, courage, and wisdom of the recipient.

 The ATHENA Award® Program is nationally underwritten by General Motors and National City Bank.